AoN-ToR/Python_Projects/README.md

 Thank you for your attention, have a good day !

-PS: French is my native language, therfore it is more than likely that this readme has some english errors... feel free to let me know !
+PS: French is my native language, therefore it is more than likely that this readme file has some english errors... feel free to let me know !